erickyun/mpv-gdrive/README.md

 Put gdrive.lua in ~/.config/mpv/scripts/gdrive.lua
 Put gdrive.conf in ~/.config/mpv/script-opts/gdrive.conf

-Now You need to fill in your gdrive account Client ID, Client Secret and Refresh Token for gdrive.conf to use this script
+Now we have to fill in your gdrive accounts Client ID, Client Secret and Refresh Token for gdrive.conf to use this script